frisen-lab/TREX/README.md

    (A clone is thus simply a set of cells.)
 7. Error-correct the clone graph by removing spurious edges ("bridges").

+## Input files

+### Filter cellids

+Tab-separated file of cell IDs to keep in the trex run.
+Adding this file via the `--filter-cellid` or `-f` allows to focus the analysis on specific cells and to filter out low quality cells or doublets.
+Example:
+	x
+0	CACTCGTGGTACACACTCCG
+1	CACTCGTGGTACCACAAGCA

 ## Output files